Confessions of a Workplace Evolutionist

 I don’t know everything.
 I worked once with a dynamic colleague who would routinely say about herself – “You can fill the Library of Congress with what I don’t know”.
 I have adopted her mantra.
 I will say though that for a person who stays humble about knowledge, I have a lot of opinions and often share them unashamedly.
 Please be ok with that.

-Yes.
-I am an INTJ (Myers Briggs Personality Type).
-Why would I tell you that?
-I think in a systems way and see how people and projects fit together, where others might not.
-Hence, my career journey.
-Did I mention too, that I’ve lived in four different countries?
-This undergirds for me a passion and appreciation for diverse cultures and practices.
-For me, it has all worked together and every transition has been a blessing.
-Quick story – When I started my doctoral program, I told my interview committee that my goal was to finish my program and be able to go in one of four directions.
+Quick story to illustrate – When I started my doctoral program, I told the interview committee that my goal was to finish my program and be able to go in one of four directions.
 They were a little surprised.
 Who goes into a doctoral program thinking about any of four possible paths?
 I am happy to say that my program culminated with me doing qualitative research on the use of artificial intelligence in Human Resources - something that I did not even think about when I was in that interview before my program started.
 My point?
-I don’t care about job titles.
-I care more about what I DO and I am not done yet.
-So, hopefully, with this insight, you will better understand why we do what we do at the Raye Martin Group.
+I was able to couple the industry transitions that I had worked through and the innovations now shaping work and workplaces.
+I knew that Artificial Intelligence was going to radically change workplaces and that my goal was now to prepare people for those transitions.

 I hope to always be figuring it out, making it better, sharing knowledge and exploring new possibilities.